QuanBKIT1/DATN2024/README.md

 3. **Incorporating Natural Language Knowledge**: Explore methods to incorporate natural language knowledge into sign language recognition to improve overall performance.

+Proposed model is evaluated on the WLASL dataset, achieving an accuracy of **56.46%** on WLASL2000, surpassing recent studies that rely solely on skeleton input.

 ## Dataset Preparation

 WLASL Dataset HomePage: https://dxli94.github.io/WLASL/